giocannivampri/Software_and_Computing_Project/README_HowToRun.md

 ## 0) Install Numba
 If you don't have installed it yet, Numba is available as a conda package for the Anaconda Python distribution.
 Once you have conda installed, just type:

-- '$ conda install numba'
+   $ conda install numba

 or you can install Numba using pip:

-- '$ pip install numba'
+   $ pip install numba

 ## 1) Download and unzip